This section describes how to customize the Audit Logs collection using SysKit Point.

 A new dialog opens, showing all audit log categories and activities available in SysKit Point.
 Here you can:

-- Confirm your changes by clicking the OK button (5) on the Audit Logs screen.
+- Confirm your changes by clicking the OK button (5) and Save button on the Audit Logs screen.

 Available audit log categories: